FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 You will be using your smartphone as a stand-in for the device you are prototyping.
 You will use the browser of your smart phone to act as a “light” and use a remote control interface to remotely change the light on that device.

-Instructions for setting up the server and your phone are [here].
+Instructions for setting up the server and your phone are [here](https://github.com/wendyju/tinkerbelle/blob/main/README.md).

 This is the first time we've used this new code!
 **Give us feedback on the server/smartphone setup.**